percona/pmm/docs/setting-up/client/index.md

 - [HAProxy](haproxy.md)
 - [Notes on remote instances](remote.md)

-> **Note**
+!!! note alert alert-info ""
-> To change the parameters of a previously-added service, remove the service and re-add it with new parameters.
+    To change the parameters of a previously-added service, remove the service and re-add it with new parameters.

 ## Remove services from monitoring {: #remove-services }